-If reducing your cost per acquisition and bringing higher-quality leads into your funnel are part of your advertising goals, lookalike audiences (LAL audiences) are a must-have.
+If reducing your cost per acquisition and bringing higher-quality leads into your funnel are part of your advertising goals, lookalike audiences (LAL audiences) are worth exploring.

-In this article, we’ll explain what lookalike audiences are, how to build audience segments in Ortto and share them with Facebook, Google, and Twitter to build lookalike audiences and best practices for lookalikes.
-Plus, we’re sharing 5 examples of lookalike audiences to test, according to your goals.
+In this article, we’ll explain what lookalike audiences are, how to build audience segments in Ortto and share them with ad platforms to build lookalike audiences, and best practices for lookalikes.

 Let’s get into it.

-On most platforms, you can create a lookalike audience based on source data including:
+On most platforms, you can create a lookalike audience based on:

-An existing custom audience that is uploaded via CSV or synced via a customer database like Ortto
+An existing custom audience that is uploaded via CSV or automatically synced via a customer data platform like Ortto

-Conversion pixels you’ve created in that platform in the past
+Conversion pixels you’ve created in the advertising platform in the past

 People who like and follow your business page

-Within each of these categories, you can choose an audience size, which will give you control over how ‘alike’ your lookalike audience really is.
-If you are looking for a very similar audience, you will have a smaller audience available and will likely pay more to reach that audience.
+Within each of these categories, you can choose the audience size, which will give you control over how ‘alike’ your lookalike audience really is.
+For example, if you are looking for a very similar audience, your available audience size will be smaller and you will likely pay more to reach that audience.
 The offshoot of that is a higher lead quality and less ad wastage.

 There are a whole host of benefits to using lookalike audiences, including: